tabarra/txAdmin/docs/dev_notes.md

 - [ ] easter egg with some old music? https://www.youtube.com/watch?v=nNoaXej0Jeg

 Bugs
-- [ ] when you open the server sheet, the control tooltip shows automatically
+- [ ] make sure the playerlist scroll works if the playergen is stopped (therefore, not re-rendering the component)
-- [x] nui iframe scroll on 1080p screen
-    - should not scroll even with 7 server menu items
-    - possible solution would be to hide the zap ad if !isWebInterface
-- [x] no `target="_blank"` will work in NUI (zap ad + support), so either hide the buttons or find a way to open links

 =======================================================================